lux4rd0/sense-collector/README.md

 `SENSE_COLLECTOR_HOST_HOSTNAME` - OPTIONAL

 This value represents the hostname that is running the Docker container.
 Docker creates a unique hostname each time a docker container is recycled.
-This entry is used in the Collector Info dashboard to know where the collector is running.
+This entry is used in the Collector Info dashboard to know where the Collector is running.
 This value is populated when the `generate_docker-compose.sh` script generates the `docker-compose.yml` file.

 `SENSE_COLLECTOR_HOST_PERFORMANCE_POLL_INTERVAL` - OPTIONAL

 Time in seconds that the Host Performance process polls the host for performance details.
 Defaults to 60 (seconds).

 `SENSE_COLLECTOR_INFLUXDB_PASSWORD` - REQUIRED